disdi/librecar-wiki/src/title-page.md

 - [ ] Act as a CAN-Ethernet Gateway allowing the connection of CAN bus over IP networks inside a vehicle.

 ![can-ethernet](can-ethernet.png)

+We use [LiteX SoC builder framework](https://github.com/enjoy-digital/litex) to provide a RISC-V soft processor core and integrate with it peripherals like CAN and Ethernet used in automotive world